 - Even when you’re right, people will doubt you

 - You lose people’s goodwill with this: it’s not what great leaders do

 Nobody likes being dominated, and if you do it too often, people will come to resent you (and that’s possibly the reason why Melania doesn’t want to hold her husband’s hand).

 Avoid The “Agree and Amplify”

 This is the most typical “frame control PUA” style.

 It seems like everyone in pick-up teaches people to control the frame by “agreeing and amplifying”.

-Sometimes, if you’re being very funny and high energy, it can work.
+Sometimes, if you’re being cracking jokes left and right and generally being high energy, it can work.

 But most of the times you are not being super funny and high energy, and then it’s a rather poor strategy.

 Look at this video from Barron of Charisma Matrix: